vallurumk/sheffield-bioinformatics-core.github.io/training/r-introduction-online.md

 2) Please download and extract (un-zip) [this zip file](http://sbc.shef.ac.uk/r-online/CourseData.zip) into the directory on your computer that you wish to work in

-3) Create an RStudio project using the menu **File -> New Project -> Existing Directoy** and browse to the directory that you extraced the zip file to.
+3) Create an RStudio project using the menu **File -> New Project -> Existing Directory** and browse to the directory that you extraced the zip file to.

 4) Type the following into the R console to install some extra R packages required for the workshop